 Surveys are a great way to conduct market research when testing your next offer but also a good tool for getting a better understanding as to whether or not people understand what your brand or your expertise is about.
 You can create surveys formally using tools like Google Forms or Survey Monkey or even informally on social media through polling features that exist on Instagram and Twitter.

 Before creating a survey, it’s crucial that you have a general idea of what you want your expected outcome to be.
 For example, for me, I am a Content Marketing Strategist.
-Therefore if I was to ask people what I did, I would expect them to answer “content marketing”.
+Therefore if I were to ask people what I did, I would expect them to answer “content marketing”.
 If for some reason, I didn’t get that answer, then you know it’s time to adjust your marketing strategy so that it becomes clear initially.
 Create a hypothesis and then compare that hypothesis to your outcomes so that you know what you need to do differently.

 Track your Follower Count on Social Media

 While tracking your follower count is more of a vanity metric, it still holds weight when it comes to understanding your brand awareness.
 Is your follower count growing?
 At what rate is it going from week to week or month to month?
-When you do focus on your follower growth, it’s important to also see if the people that are following you match your ideal client.
+When you do focus on your follower growth, it’s important to also see if the people who are following you match your ideal client.
 If you’re getting followed by people who don’t align with your overall goal and mission, then you need to work more on adjusting your content marketing strategy so that you are attracting the right people.

 It’s also worth noting that not every single one of your followers needs to be potential clients and customers.
 Some of your followers may be people who are supporting your brand.
 Brand supporters are just as important as potential customers because those are the people who can tell other people about your brand and can bring in potential customers to you.
-Your goal on social media should be to increase your visibility and also build a community of engaging and loving followers.
+Your goal on social media should be to increase your visibility and build a community of engaging and loving followers.

 Measure Brand Awareness by Tracking Direct Search